TERRENO

 Keywords:

-Environmental Art, Curated Landscapes, Cultural Tourism, Physical/Human Geography, Ecology, Survey, Fieldwork.
+Environmental Art, Curated Landscape, Cultural Tourism, Industrial Ruin, Social Geography, Cultural History, Ecology, Survey and Mapping, Fieldwork.